caente/caente.github.com/_posts/2017-02-23-quick-and-dirty.md

 ~~~

-Now there is a common "interface" on which we can work with.
+Now there is a common "interface" to reason about.